nweiyue/tp/docs/UserGuide.md

 <br/>
 <br/>
-After entering a session, which is mentioned above, you can now edit the presence and participation details of a student. `participate` allows you to toggle the participation status (from present to absent or from absent to present), and `presence` allows you to toggle the presence status of a student(from not participated to participated or from participated to not participated).
+After entering a session, which is mentioned above, you can now edit the presence and participation details of a student. `participate` allows you to toggle the participation status (from absent to present or from present to absent), and `presence` allows you to toggle the presence status of a student(from not participated to participated or from participated to not participated).
 <br/>
 <br/>